j0kerpack/Roland-P6-sample-manager/README.md

 ## 1. System Requirements

-- Linux (tested on Ubuntu/Debian-based distributions), it should work windows and MacOS (not tested)
+- Linux (tested on Ubuntu/Debian-based distributions), it should work Windows and MacOS (not tested)
 - Python 3.10 or newer
 - A working audio output device
 - ffmpeg installed system-wide (required for MP3 support and for the Chop feature)